CodeBreaker444/GAG/README.md

    - Replace `[arguments]` with the necessary arguments for configuring GAG.
 You can refer to the documentation or help command for details on available arguments and their usage.

+## Future Work

+In the future, we plan to enhance GAG with the following features:

+- [ ] Support for additional JWT decoding algorithms (e.g., HMAC, ECDSA).

+- [ ] Implement rate limiting and throttling capabilities for improved security and resource management.

+- [ ] Integrate with monitoring and logging solutions for enhanced observability.

+- [ ] Develop comprehensive documentation and examples for easier adoption and integration.

 ## License

 The Lightning Fast GO API Gateway (GAG) is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software for any purpose, subject to the terms of the license.

 ---

 Thank you for considering the Lightning Fast GO API Gateway (GAG) for your microservices architecture.
 We welcome contributions, feedback, and suggestions to make GAG even better!
 If you have any questions or ideas, please don't hesitate to reach out to us.